pavlokolodka/algorithms/README.md

 # About

-In this repository you can find algorithms in the pure JavaScript language.
+In this repository you can find algorithms & data structures in the pure JavaScript language.

 The goal is to systematize and consolidate knowledge of algorithms.